morodan/theme/user/themes/dolcetto/README.md

 # Installation

-Installing the Deliver theme can be done in one of two ways.
+Installing the Dolcetto theme can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton.
-The [Deliver Site Skeleton](https://github.com/getgrav/grav-skeleton-deliver-site) is a self-contained repository for a complete sites which includes: sample content, configuration, theme, and plugins.
+The [Dolcetto Site Skeleton](https://github.com/getgrav/grav-skeleton-dolcetto-site) is a self-contained repository for a complete sites which includes: sample content, configuration, theme, and plugins.

 ## GPM Installation (Preferred)

 The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
 From the root of your Grav install type:

-    bin/gpm install deliver
+    bin/gpm install dolcetto

-This will install the Deliver theme into your `/user/themes` directory within Grav.
-Its files can be found under `/your/site/grav/user/themes/deliver`.
+This will install the Dolcetto theme into your `/user/themes` directory within Grav.
+Its files can be found under `/your/site/grav/user/themes/dolcetto`.

 ## Manual Installation

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
-Then, rename the folder to `deliver`.
-You can find these files either on [GitHub](https://github.com/getgrav/grav-theme-deliver) or via [GetGrav.org](http://getgrav.org/downloads/themes).
+Then, rename the folder to `dolcetto`.
+You can find these files either on [GitHub](https://github.com/getgrav/grav-theme-dolcetto) or via [GetGrav.org](http://getgrav.org/downloads/themes).

 You should now have all the theme files under

-    /your/site/grav/user/themes/deliver
+    /your/site/grav/user/themes/dolcetto

 >> NOTE: This theme is a modular component for Grav which requires the [Grav](http://github.com/getgrav/grav), [Error](https://github.com/getgrav/grav-theme-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) plugins.

 # Updating

-As development for the Deliver theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
-Updating Deliver is easy, and can be done through Grav's GPM system, as well as manually.
+As development for the Dolcetto theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
+Updating Dolcetto is easy, and can be done through Grav's GPM system, as well as manually.

 ## GPM Update (Preferred)

 The simplest way to update this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
 You can do this with this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following:

-    bin/gpm update deliver
+    bin/gpm update dolcetto

-This command will check your Grav install to see if your Deliver theme is due for an update.
+This command will check your Grav install to see if your Dolcetto theme is due for an update.
 If a newer release is found, you will be asked whether or not you wish to update.
 To continue, type `y` and hit enter.
 The theme will automatically update and clear Grav's cache.

 ## Manual Update

-Manually updating Deliver is pretty simple.
+Manually updating Dolcetto is pretty simple.
 Here is what you will need to do to get this done:

-* Delete the `your/site/user/themes/deliver` directory.
+* Delete the `your/site/user/themes/dolcetto` directory.
-* Download the new version of the Deliver theme from either [GitHub](https://github.com/getgrav/grav-theme-deliver) or [GetGrav.org](http://getgrav.org/downloads/themes).
+* Download the new version of the Dolcetto theme from either [GitHub](https://github.com/getgrav/grav-theme-dolcetto) or [GetGrav.org](http://getgrav.org/downloads/themes).
-* Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `deliver`.
+* Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `dolcetto`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.

 # Setup

-If you want to set Deliver as the default theme, you can do so by following these steps:
+If you want to set Dolcetto as the default theme, you can do so by following these steps:

 * Navigate to `/your/site/grav/user/config`.
 * Open the **system.yaml** file.
-* Change the `theme:` setting to `theme: deliver`.
+* Change the `theme:` setting to `theme: dolcetto`.
 * Save your changes.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

 Once this is done, you should be able to see the new theme on the frontend.
-Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **deliver** folder.
+Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **dolcetto** folder.